JGrandbit/RandomPass2/README.md

 -Will ask if you'd like numbers or special characters

--Will ask how long you'd liek your passwordmto be.
+-Will ask how long you'd like your password to be.
 If you answer is under 8 characters it will advise a minimun password length is

 Password will then be generated and displayed on page